takitajwar17/firewatch/README.md

 # Firewatch: Thread Incident Room

 One Reddit post can turn into 420 comments, 69 reports, and three mods opening the same thread.
-Firewatch puts that post in one queue, shows why it needs review, lets one mod claim it, and keeps the cleanup trail in one place.
+Firewatch turns that into a shared **incident room**: one queue item, clear reasons it needs attention, one mod claiming ownership, and a visible action log.

 Firewatch is built for posts that need more than a single approve/remove click: scam domains, heated arguments, support-safety cleanup, repeated wording, report